milvus-io/milvus-docs/site/en/userGuide/insert_data.md

     </tr>
     <tr>
         <td><code>CollectionName</code></td>
-        <td>Name of the collection to insert data in.</td>
+        <td>Name of the collection to insert data into.</td>
     </tr>
     <tr>
         <td><code>partitionName</code></td>
-        <td>Name of the partition to insert data in.
+        <td>Name of the partition to insert data into.
 Data will be inserted in the default partition if left blank.</td>
     </tr>
 	<tr>
         <td><code>columnarData</code></td>